MouradRashwan/Stack-library/README.md

+# Stack
-# Stack is a generic data structure library written in C, supports both static and dynamic allocation.
+Stack is a generic data structure library written in C, supports both static and dynamic allocation.